 Lancaster Castle is not your ordinary British castle.
 It was a working prison with inmates until very recently and is currently a court that tries Lancanshire residents for everything from murder to mayhem.

 Take a step further back and you’ll find it has a truly fascinating and somewhat horrific history.
-Guided tours are offered daily that share the famous story of the Pendle Witch Trial and it’s ties to the Salem Witch Trials in colonial Massachusetts.
+Guided tours are offered daily that share the famous story of the Pendle Witch Trial and its ties to the Salem Witch Trials in colonial Massachusetts.

-During my tour I learned that many convicted felons were shackled together and forced to walk miles to board a boat and be sent to America and later to Australia.
+During my tour, I learned that many convicted felons were shackled together and forced to walk miles to board a boat and be sent to America and later to Australia.
 And yes, they do have a room of shackles and other torture devices.

-I visited hanging corner where public hangings that took place.
+I visited the hanging corner where public hangings that took place.
 During the time hangings took place, the bodies were buried in the ground next to the corner.
 Today that ground serves as a parking lot.
 A bit creepy to know you are walking over the dead as you are staring at the corner where they died.

-Coming from America, it’s amazing to me how far back history of a building can go.
+Coming from America, it’s amazing to me how far back the history of a building can go.
 Visiting a castle that is over 750 years old is truly a treat.

-Drive through the Forest of Bowland
+8. Drive through the Forest of Bowland

 The Forest of Bowland has been designated an Area of Outstanding Natural Beauty (AONB) since 1964.
 This 312 miles of countryside is home to the geographic center of Great Britain at Dunsop bridge.
-It’s a beautiful drive through miles of farm land, green pastures, barren gritstone fells, deep valleys and peat moorland.
+It’s a beautiful drive through miles of farmland, green pastures, barren gritstone fells, deep valleys, and peat moorland.

 Walk in the footsteps of author J.R.R.
 Tolkien who regularly stayed at Stonyhurst College in the Ribble Valley.
 This walk explores the richly beautiful surrounding that inspired him and a number of names occur in ‘The Lord of the Rings’.
 One of the largest buildings in the North West.
 This magnificent 16thC manor house is home to a famous Catholic co-educational independent boarding and day school.
 Tours include dormitories, library, chapels and school rooms.